hashgraph/hedera-improvement-proposal/HIP/hip-0000-merged-scheduling.md

 by a hash `He`, and should trigger the scheduling of a single related transaction `Xe` that needs a majority of the validators' signatures to execute.

-Suppose also the validators are all coded to set `memo=He` when trying to schedule transaction `Xe`.
+Suppose also that the validators all set `memo=He` when trying to schedule transaction `Xe`.

 Then by the uniqueness of the memos, there is no risk that two identical `ScheduleCreate`s are _actually_ intended for two different events.
 But, with current network behavior, only the first